yi-john-huang/shovel-heroes-terraform/README.md

-# Terraform Infrastructure Skeleton
+# Infrastructure for Shovel Heros

-A comprehensive Terraform configuration for deploying cloud-native applications on AWS with multi-region support, focusing on Taiwan region (ap-northeast-2).
+A comprehensive Terraform configuration for deploying cloud-native applications on AWS with multi-region support, focusing on Taiwan region (ap-east-2).

 ## Architecture Overview